๐Ÿ”ฌGeneral Biology I

 Primary Active Transport

-• ATP hydrolysis directly powers the transport protein—the protein changes shape when ATP is broken down
+• ATP hydrolysis directly powers the transport protein.
+The protein changes shape when ATP is broken down to ADP + inorganic phosphate (PiP_i).

-• Essential for nerve impulses, muscle contraction, and cell volume regulation—uses up to 25% of a cell's ATP
+• Essential for nerve impulses, muscle contraction, and cell volume regulation.
+This single pump can use up to 25% of a cell's total ATP.

 Secondary Active Transport

-• Uses the gradient created by primary active transport as an energy source—no direct ATP use, but depends on ATP indirectly
+• Uses the gradient created by primary active transport as an energy source.
+No direct ATP use occurs, but the process depends on ATP indirectly because primary transport built the gradient in the first place.

-• Couples "downhill" movement of one substance to "uphill" movement of another—the ion gradient stores potential energy like a battery
+• Couples "downhill" movement of one substance to "uphill" movement of another.
+The ion gradient stores potential energy like a charged battery, and that energy drives the transport of the second molecule against its own gradient.

-Compare: Primary vs. secondary active transport—both move substances against gradients, but primary uses ATP directly while secondary harnesses gradients established by primary transport.
-Exam tip: if you see "cotransporter" or "coupled transport," think secondary active transport.
+Compare: Primary vs. secondary active transport: both move substances against gradients, but primary uses ATP directly while secondary harnesses gradients established by primary transport.
+If you see "cotransporter" or "coupled transport" on an exam, think secondary active transport.

 Bulk Transport: Moving the Big Stuff